Age: 2 years

 Breed: English Setter

 Oliver is very food motivated and when treats are near he will sit upon request.
 He has a very soft mouth.
-When he is fed in his crate, he prefers a human to sit with him.
-He is not bothered by the other dogs getting near his crate while he eats.
+When he is fed in his crate he is not bothered by the other dogs getting near his crate while he eats.
+He tends to eat fast so we feed him in a slow eater bowl and would recommend that in his forever home.

-Good with Children: At this point would be best around older teens and adults only.
+Good with Children: Oliver is a high-energy boy and at this point would be best around older teens and adults only.

 Good with Dogs: Yes.
 Oliver gets along with our other dogs and is learning to play with them.
 He can sit by himself or butt-to-butt with another dog.
 He is learning to be part of the family!
 Small dogs are not recommended because so far, any interaction with smaller animals has him very focused on them.